laurenharveyy/Kindergarten-Immunization-Records/README.md

 ## Data Analysis

-### Question 1: Which counties had the highest percentage of incoming kindergarteners with the DTP vaccination between the 2000-2001 and 2015-2016 school years?
+### Question 1: Which counties had the highest percentage of incoming kindergarteners with the DTP vaccine between the 2000-2001 and 2015-2016 school years?
 Which counties had the lowest?
 1. Create a pivot table using the Student Data File.
 Make the row County and the Value a SUM of "nDTP" in order to determine the number of incoming kindergarteners with DTP vaccinations in each county <br> !['nDTPcounty','Pivot Table for Sum of DTP Vaccinations by County'](/nDTPcounty.png)
 2. Copy and paste the results into another sheet titled "DTP_Vax"
 3. Create another pivot table using the Student Data File.
 Make the row County and the Value a SUM of "n" in order to determine the number of incoming kindergarteners enrolled in each County. <br> !['ncounty','Pivot Table for Students Enrolled in Each County'](/ncounty.png)